kallaballa/ColorMorsePainting/README.md

 ## Color Palette

-The program uses a predefined color palette stored as line separated hex rgb values in the file "colors.txt".
+The program by default uses a predefined color palette stored as line separated hex rgb values in the file "colors.txt".
+You can specify a different palette file with the "-p" flag.
+Addionally the program can be configured to use random colors from the whole RGB 24bit spectrum by using the "-r" flag.

 ## Usage